Tipping Phenomena and Points of No Return in Ecosystems: Beyond Classical Bifurcations: Abstract

 \section{Abstract}

-We discuss nonlinear tipping phenomena for non-autonomous systems using an example of a bi-stable ecosystem model with environmental changes represented by time-varying parameters [Scheffer et al. {\em Ecosystems} 11 2008].
-We give simple testable criteria for tipping from the herbivore-dominating equilibrium to the plant-only equilibrium in terms of properties of the corresponding autonomous system with fixed-in-time parameters.
-Specifically, we use classical bifurcation analysis to identify a codimension-three degenerate Bogdanov-Takens bifurcation: the source of a dangerous subcritical Hopf bifurcation and the organising centre for bifurcation-induced tipping (B-tipping).
-Furthermore, we introduce basin instability analysis to identify parameter paths along which rate-induced tipping (R-tipping) is guaranteed to occur without crossing any bifurcation.
-We then produce tipping diagrams for the non-autonomous system in the plane of the magnitude and rate of a parameter shift to reveal tipping-tracking transitions due to canard-like solutions and non-trivial dynamics arising from the interaction between B-tipping and R-tipping.

-Analysis of non-monotone parameter shifts reveals an intriguing tipping diagram with R-tipping tongues and wiggling tipping-tracking transition curves.
-In the diagram, we identify ``points of no return” where tipping cannot be prevented by the parameter trend reversal and ``points of return tipping” where tipping is inadvertently induced by the parameter trend reversal.
+We discuss tipping phenomena (critical transitions) in nonautonomous systems using an example of a bistable ecosystem model with environmental changes represented by time-varying parameters [Scheffer et al., {\em Ecosystems}, 11 (2008), pp. 275--279].
+We give simple testable criteria for the occurrence of nonautonomous tipping from the herbivore-dominating equilibrium to the plant-only equilibrium using global properties of the autonomous frozen system with fixed-in-time parameters.
+To begin with, we use classical autonomous bifurcation analysis to identify a codimension-three degenerate Bogdanov--Takens bifurcation: the source of a dangerous subcritical Hopf bifurcation and the organizing center for bifurcation-induced tipping (B-tipping).
+Then, we introduce the concept of {\em basin instability} for equilibria to identify parameter paths along which genuine nonautonomous rate-induced tipping (R-tipping) occurs without crossing any classical autonomous bifurcations.
+We explain nonautonomous R-tipping in terms of maximal canard trajectories and produce nonautonomous tipping diagrams in the plane of the magnitude and rate of a parameter shift to uncover intriguing R-tipping tongues and wiggling tipping-tracking bifurcation curves.
+Discussion of nontrivial dynamics arising from the interaction between B-tipping and R-tipping identifies ``points of no return” where tipping cannot be prevented by the parameter trend reversal and ``points of return tipping” where tipping is inadvertently induced by the parameter trend reversal.
 Our results give new insight into the sensitivity of ecosystems to the magnitudes and rates of environmental change.
-More generally, a comparison with modified saddle-node and subcritical Hopf normal forms reveals some universal tipping properties for a non-monotone passage through a basin instability boundary and a generic dangerous bifurcation.
+Finally, a comparison between ``tilted'' saddle-node and subcritical Hopf normal forms reveals some universal tipping properties due to basin instability, a generic dangerous bifurcation, or the combination of both.